coder-ShivamGaur/R/README.md

 # R
-This repository contains codes related to R programming language.
+This repository contains codes related to **R programming language**.
+-